esollila/CovLearn/README.md

-# CLOMP
+# Covariane Learning
-Code (both MATLAB and python functions) for the Covariance Learning Orthogonal Matching Pursuit (CL-OMP) and demo simulation that reproduces Figure 1 in the EUSIPCO paper [1].
+Code (both MATLAB and python functions) for the <b>Covariance Learning Orthogonal Matching Pursuit</b> (CL-OMP)  method proposed in [1].
+Also demo simulation that reproduces Figure 1 in paper [1] is provided.
+Comparison in the simulation study is also made to SOMP, and a function to compute it is also provided.

 ## How to cite